-all.auto_answerThis parameter is used in conjunction with the previous parameter, auto_answer_input.
+This parameter is used in conjunction with the previous parameter, auto_answer_input.
 If configured, and if there is no session established to the port, this parameter is sent back to the server when there is a match between the incoming data and auto_answer_input.
 To represent the ESC character as part of this string, use the control character, ^[.

-Step 1: Point your browser to the Console Server.
 In the address or location field of your browser type the Console Access Server's IP address.
 For example:

 - Step 2: Log in as root and type the Web root password configured by the Web server.

 This will take you to the Configuration and Administration page. - Step 3: Select the Serial Ports link.

 Click on the Serial Ports link on the Link Panel to the left of the page or in the Configuration section of the page.
 This will take you to the Port Selection page. - Step 4: Select port(s).